m-elbably/simple-access/README.md

 - Role may grant access to one or more unique resources
 - Resource may grant access to resource with based on one or more unique actions
 - Action may have list of attributes that can be used to filter resource data
-- Action may have conditions that can be validated to access a specific resource

 > Subject (User or business entity) can have one or more roles assigned based on their responsibilities and qualifications.